preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 - Using Newton's method to do divisions using multiplication operations.
 - Realizing the relationship between the floating point bit representation of x and log(x).
-- Using log(x) and some basic algebra to get a close approximation for y.
+- Using log(x) and some algebra to get a close approximation for y.
-- Using minimaxing to choose a better error term.
+- Using minimaxing to find a better magic number that accounts for the error term.
-- Using pointer magic to interpret the bits of a float as a long.
+- Using pointer magic to interpret the bits of a float as a long and vice-versa.

 When I started looking into this topic I didn't think it would lead me to calculus, solving optimization problems, the binary representation of floating point numbers, and memory management inside computers.
 I think that's what I enjoyed most about it.
-Any one of these ideas is interesting and millions of students learn about them every year, but to put them all together to solve a completely unrelated problem in vector graphics requires someone with a very specific set of skills.
+Any one of these ideas is interesting and many students learn about them every year, but to put them all together to solve a completely unrelated problem in vector graphics requires someone with a very specific set of skills.

 ![Venn Diagram](./venn-diagram.png)